Pretty Pink Tulip Tablescape for Valentine’s Day

 Step 3 Using Rose Bowls

-I knew when I planned this pink Valentine’s tablescape: that I would use rose bowls filled with pink tulips.
+I knew when I planned this pink Valentine’s tablescape that I would use some of my rose bowls filled with pink tulips.

 I gathered five rose bowls from my collection and placed them on the tray in a zigzag pattern.